juju/docs/src/en/juju-concepts.md

 relation types are optional.
 A charm's `metadata.yaml` file will expose such details.
 See [Managing relations][charms-relations] for more details on relations.

+## Client

+The Juju *client* is command line interface (CLI) software that is used to manage Juju, whether as an administrator or as a regular user.
+It is installed onto one's personal workstation.
+This software connects to Juju controllers and is used to issue commands that deploy and manage application units running on cloud instances.

+![machine][img__client-2]

+In the case of the localhost cloud (LXD), the cloud is housed within the same system as the Juju client:

+![machine][img__client-3]

+Although LXD itself can operate over the network, Juju does not support this.
+The client *must* be local to the LXD containers.

+## Agent

+A Juju *agent* is software that runs on every Juju machine.
+There is a *machine agent* that operates at the machine level and a *unit agent* that works at the application unit level.
+Thus there are typically at least two agents running on each regular (non-controller) machine: one for the machine and one for a deployed application/charm.
+The controller normally has a single machine agent running.

+A machine agent manages its respective unit agents as well as any containers that may be requested on that machine.
+In particular, it is the machine agent that creates the unit agent.
+The unit agents are responsible for all charm related tasks.

+In general, all agents track state changes, respond to those changes, and pass updated information back to the controller.
+A model's status (`juju status` command) is built up from the communication between a controller and all the agents running in that model.

 <!-- LINKS -->